Recent data from 1189 publishers shows that ebook sales have overtaken hardcover book sales and will overtake paperback books soon.

 These numbers suggest some major opportunities for ebook authors.
 It’s really not that difficult to create and sell an ebook these days, even if you’ve never written one before.
 A good place to start is Vic Johnson’s program that teaches you how to create and sell ebooks; his intro video also shares more data about why this is an unusually good time to sell ebooks.
 Vic even shares contact info for the vendors he uses, so you can get help formatting your ebook, creating a nice cover for it, and so on.

-I’m most likely going to create and sell an ebook for the walkthrough I do later in this passive income series.
-The writing on the wall is too clear to ignore.
 This is a juicy opportunity that isn’t going to last forever.
 With the rapid growth of ebook and tablet computer sales, this is a great time to get into ebooks.
 It’s possible to see increasing sales for a while just from watching the market expand.
 This reminds me of the opportunity I saw in 2004 when I started blogging; many bloggers were able to see significant traffic increases from the general expansion of the blogosphere.